I’ve had plenty of time over the summer to reflect on last season and form my predictions for the new 2017/18 Premier League season.

 United were an abnormality in that they had the statistical performance of a well-balanced team, without the points tally to back it up.
 They failed to convert enough goals, essentially.
 See my full analysis here.

 As a Spurs fan, I must admit that I fear the Man City and Liverpool attacks the most.
 However, are either of them steady enough at the back to win the league?
 It’s not only about scoring.
-Even now, with City’s new signings, i’m not totally convinced they’ll walk this.
+Even now, with City’s new signings, I’m not totally convinced they’ll walk this.
 Actually, I doubt they’ll outperform rivals United over the course of the season.

-Top Six — My Speculative Verdict
+Top Four — My Speculative Verdict

 In general, as I’ve mentioned, I’m speculating that the odds will shorten on Spurs and Chelsea as the season goes on, with Man City likely to drift.
 Arsenal, and particularly Liverpool are likely to dip in and out of the top 4.